waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/expressions.rst

    single: character
    pair: string; item

-A :class:`string <str>` is a special kind of sequence whose items are *characters*.
+A string's items are characters.
 A character is not a separate data type but a string of exactly one character.